matt-serrano/python-web-server/README.md

 # python-web-server
-This is a web server I created using python.
+This is a basic web server I created using python.